How to Clean a Shower Curtain

 Plastic shower curtain

-Many people use the terms vinyl and plastic interchangeably, but differences exist.
-First of all, they are made using different plastic compositions.
+Many people use the terms vinyl and plastic interchangeably when it comes to shower curtains, but differences exist.
 Vinyl shower curtains tend to be more durable and resistant to tearing, stretching, and fading compared to their plastic counterparts.

-Even though there are small differences, the cleaning is the same for both.
+Even though there are small differences, the cleaning is the same for both shower curtain types.
 Baking soda and vinegar are best used to remove stains.

 To keep your vinyl or plastic shower curtain clean in between washes, make sure to keep it spread out, which allows it to dry properly.
 This helps prevent the growth of mold and mildew.
 When it comes to removing the curtain from the shower and giving it a full clean, here are the step-by-step instructions: